NARS Radiant Longwear Foundation Review

 I was quite skeptical about this product due to its very mixed reviews - many people have complained about how transferable the formula is.
 I reckon it's all in its name - NARS Natural Radiant Longwear Foundation.
 The radiant factor is pretty high and talking to the Beauty Editors who are in their forties, they've considered it an incredible, superior foundation.
 It's great for dry, mature skin - it should stick like your skin is hoovering the formula.

-However, for those who struggle with oily skin, or even just an oily t-zone – I would not recommend it.
-The first time I used it, it was a sunny Autumn day (for Glossy Musing’s 29th!) and I do remember sweating from my pits a bit that day.
+However, for those who struggle with oily skin, or even just an oily t-zone - I would not recommend it.
+The first time I used it, it was a sunny autumn day (for Rebecca’s 29th birthday) and I do remember sweating from my pits a bit that day.
 The result was not glam at all.
 I was shiny all over like a greasy piece of processed cheese.
-For the primer that day, I’m pretty sure I used the new Sisley Lavender colour correcting primer.
+For the primer that day, I'm pretty sure I used the new Sisley Lavender colour correcting primer.

 For those who are wanting to photograph themselves immediately with fresh makeup, the Natural Radiant Longwear foundation will make you glow like a sexy water-nymph.
 In terms of longevity, it did fade in coverage a bit with time.
 If you've ever tried 'serum foundations' for mature skin, that's the finish you should be expecting from this formula.